About Summer Activities in Chamonix

 Paragliding / Parapenting

 If you’ve never tried paragliding before then Chamonix is a great place to learn how to fly.
-Known as “parapenting” in France & Switzerland, there are a great number of clubs and organisations in the area whose sole purpose is give you the experience of flying.
-From the heights of the mountain tops you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
+Known as “parapenting” in France, there are a great number of clubs and organisations in the area whose sole purpose is to give you the experience of flying.
+From the heights of the Brevent and other mountain tops in the valley, you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
 He manoeuvres the parachute while the passenger enjoys the ride and fantastic views.
-Top tip: go on a sunny, warm day when the thermals will keep your airborne for longer.
+There are two main landing places in Chamonix in the summer: behind the sports centre by the Bois de Bouchet and at the Savoy beginner area near the Planpraz lift.
+You'll find some companies offering paragliding there.
+Top tip: Wait until the spring and then go on a sunny, warm day when the thermals will keep your airborne for longer.

 Petanque / Boules

 Discover the unusual and secret itineraries behind the scenes.
 Taste and photograph the unique neighbourhoods and hamlets of the Chamonix valley with a professional photographer.
-Meet with chefs, artists, craftsmen, and guides… Admire and taste their creations.
+Meet with chefs, artists, craftsmen and guides while you admire and taste their creations.
 An activity for people with a passion for photography.
 Walks take place in Chamonix, Servoz, Les Houches, Le Coupeau, Vallorcine, Montroc... and many other places that you may have yet to discover!

-Chamonix has numerous spots along the Valley for cragging.
-In France it is common to find bolted routes or single pitch or top rope, which makes climbing relatively accessible as less gear is required.
+Chamonix has numerous spots along the valley for cragging.
+In Franc, it is common to find bolted routes or single pitch or top rope, which makes climbing relatively accessible as less gear is required.

 The most popular spot is at Les Gaillands which is within walking distance from the town centre and has an open park which is ideal for barbecues.
 It is a great location for a day out as it is set next to a lake and has many walking trails nearby, as well as a buvette (snack bar).
 Les Gaillands is one of the oldest climbing sites in France with the first of its 130 bolted routes being put up in the 1930's by Alfred Couttet.
 The routes are now maintained by the Compagnie des Guides de Chamonix and offers a variety of slabs, cracks, and overhangs at all levels of difficulty.